 Threats of arrest

-Just as the Social Security Administration will not call you with threats to void your Social Security number, government agencies will not call to threaten you legal action — especially if it’s a pre-recorded call.
+Just as the Social Security Administration will not call you with threats to void your Social Security number, government agencies will not call to threaten you with legal action — especially if it’s a pre-recorded call.

 These types of messages can sound like a voicemail, claiming you must return the call or you could face penalties like having your driver’s license revoked or jail time.